fastify/fastify/docs/TypeScript.md

 Great work!
 Now you can make use of both JSON Schemas and TypeScript definitions.
 If you didn't know already, defining schemas for your Fastify routes can increase their throughput!
 Check out the [Validation and Serialization](./Validation-and-Serialization.md) documenation for more info.

 Some additional notes:
-  - There is an open [pull request](https://github.com/bcherny/json-schema-to-typescript/pull/238) on `json-schema-to-typescript` to add the directory support we implemented in step 4.
-When it is merged, updates will be made to this documentation to remove the `compile-schemas-to-typescript` package.
   - Currently, there is no type definition support for inline JSON schemas.
 If you can come up with a solution please open a PR!

 ### Plugins